Grants, Scholarships and Loan Programs

 For borrowers with Perkins Loans who perform certain types of public service or are employed in certain occupations.
 A percentage of the loan may be cancelled for each year of service.
 To apply, contact the school that you were attending when you received the loan.
 Occupations include:

 The financial aid award letter you receive from your college shows the federal student loans for which you are eligible.
-Loan fees are charged for each loan, except Perkins Loans.
+Loan fees are charged for each loan.
 The fee varies by type of loan.
 All interest rates and loan limits published here are subject to change by the U.S. Department of Education.

 |Federal Direct Loan Programs